Categories: Off-topic

 Text is laid out just as in English - syllables are written left to right within a line, lines are top to bottom within a page, and pages are front to back within a document.
 This isn’t true for Japanese!

 There are no uppercase or lowercase versions of letters.
-However a few letters have different appearance in different “fonts”.
-In particular, the letters ㅈㅅㅎ
+However each of the letters ㅈㅊㅅㅎ

 A few letters look like a “doubled” form of a simpler letter (ㅃㅉㄸㄲㅆ